-Getting my home ready for an Air Source Heat Pump
+Getting my home ready for an air Source Heat Pump

 Can a heat pump replace my gas Boiler?

-• Identifying suitable location for heat pump and cylinder.
+- Identifying suitable location for heat pump and cylinder

 What do I need to do to my home to make it suitable for a heat pump?

-Once you have made your home as energy efficient as possible, you should engage with a qualified installer or manufacturer, who will look at the heat loss in each room, the radiators in each room, the pipework, the external space where you are planning to place the heat pump - and help you at every step of the way.
+You should engage with a qualified installer or manufacturer, who will look at the heat loss in each room, the radiators in each room, the pipework, the external space where you are planning to place the heat pump - and help you at every step of the way.

 Where in my home can a heat pump be installed?